Sexual Harassment Overview

 Unfortunately, the type of hostile work environment created by sexual harassment is one of the most widespread problems in California.
 Sexual harassment is one of the most difficult situations for employees and employers to handle, especially given that some employers may brush off sexual harassment as a joke or strange behavior.
 As a result, employees may have to deal with unfair and degrading interactions every day.

 The experienced attorneys at Kesluk, Silverstein, Jacob & Morrison, PC can assist you in taking a stand against sexual harassment in the workplace, as we believe you have a right to work in a safe and fair environment.
 We realize that individuals don’t always have the expertise or resources needed to hold their employers accountable.
 Our team of professionals can gather evidence, call witnesses, and scrutinize arguments against your claim.
 An employer can be legally accountable for sexual harassment, whether or not they knew it was happening.
-To learn more about how we can help you reach out to the Los Angeles sexual harassment attorneys at Kesluk, Silverstein, Jacob, & Morison today.
+To learn more about how we can help you, reach out to the Los Angeles, Caliornia sexual harassment attorneys at Kesluk, Silverstein, Jacob, & Morison today.

 What Is Sexual Harassment?